databricks/databricks-vscode/packages/databricks-vscode/src/telemetry/README.md

 off that authoritative value.
 Re-deriving here would be a second, divergent source of truth.
 This event only reports the compute _kind_ (`currentTargetType`), read straight from the connection with no key involved.

+### Known limitation: multi-root workspaces

+`setupState` is a single workspace-scoped key with no per-project namespacing, so in a multi-root workspace where one project ran setup, _every_ root reads as VPEX-active while `venvPresent` is checked against the **active** project's `.venv`.
+A never-set-up sibling root can therefore emit a spurious `venvPresent: false`.
+This is the same shared-baseline limitation the drift detector carries; the correct fix is a per-project storage schema, deferred with it.
+Multi-root Databricks workspaces are uncommon, so the skew is small.

 ## Privacy